sdelpinoc/courses-midudev-bootcamp-github-actions/Notes.md

 # Github actions

 ## Upload to GitHub and Vercel
+- For the action, we use the (Vercel Action)[https://github.com/marketplace/actions/vercel-action]
 - Setup the vercel.json file:
   - When github.enabled set to false, Vercel for GitHub will not deploy the given project
   ~~~